Skip to content

 Do I go and check if they truly have removed the accounts or changed the passwords?

-That would be inappropriate and, to some extent, an attempt to breach their infrastructure.
-In any case I get to know if they have changed it the next time they ask for assistance.
+No. That would be inappropriate and, to some extent, an attempt to breach their infrastructure.

 So, I ask you this question: “how careful are you to remove accounts and change the passwords you have given to the suppliers who assist you?”